Disability Evaluation Under Social

 Disability in Children

 Under title XVI, a child under age 18 will be considered disabled if he or she has a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations, and that can be expected to cause death or that has lasted or can be expected to last for a continuous period of not less than 12 months.

 What is a "Medically Determinable Impairment"?

-A medically determinable physical or mental impairment is an impairment that results from anatomical, physiological, or psychological abnormalities, which can be shown by medically acceptable clinical and laboratory diagnostic techniques.
-The medical evidence must establish a physical or mental impairment consisting of signs, symptoms, and laboratory findings-not only by the individual's statement of symptoms.
+A medically determinable physical or mental impairment is an impairment that results from anatomical, physiological, or psychological abnormalities that can be shown by medically acceptable clinical and laboratory diagnostic techniques.
+The medical evidence must establish that an individual has a physical or mental impairment; a statement about the individual's symptoms is not enough.

 The Disability Determination Process